karansethia/karansethia/README.md

 - 👋 Hi, I’m @karansethia
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on Front End Development
 - 📫 How to reach me @karansethia24 on twitter